sferik/twitter-ruby/README.md

 end
 ```

-Currently, this library will only stream tweets.
+Currently, this library will only stream tweets and direct messages.
 The goal is to eventually
 handle all [streaming message types][messages].
 Patches that add support for a
 new message type would be appreciated.